gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 available under this `markdownRemark` property.
 For example, to access the transformed HTML, you would access the `data` prop via `data.markdownRemark.html`.

-`frontmatter`, is of course the data structure we provided at the beginning of the Markdown file.
+`frontmatter`, is of course the data structure you provided at the beginning of the Markdown file.
 Each key you define there will be available to be injected into the query.